PennyLaneAI/pennylane/doc/development/plugins.rst

   *  ``'runs_noisy_computations'`` (*bool*): ``True`` if the device's results are stochastic due to physical or simulated noise.

+  Capabilities are queried by PennyLane core to make decisions on how to best run computations, and by external apps build on top of the device ecosystem.

 Adding arguments to your device
 --------------------------------